suthanaf/suthanaf.github.io/README.md

 # The New Language - Sut-han
 ### Inspiration
-Sut-hanaf is primarily based upon obscure naturalistic languages, from Cherokee to Estonian to the many Bantu languages.
+Sut-hanaf is primarily based upon obscure naturalistic languages, from Cherokee to the many Bantu languages.
 This odd mixture of different cultures negates any sort of culture that would be inherent to each, thus rendering the language entirely without culture and somewhat alien.
 However, it - takes inspiration from a great number of constructed languages, largely philosophical in nature.
 It is primarily analytic; however, it has a number of aggluntinative features.

 ### The Content of Sut-han
 ###### Overview